DHS/rat/readme.md

 Getting started
 ---------------

-1. Copy all files to application directory
+1. Copy all files to your application directory
 2. Create a MySQL database
 3. Run rat.sql
+4. Update the database variables in config/config.php
-4. Visit admin.php
+5. Visit admin.php